Spectral Filtering for Complex Linear Dynamical Systems: Introduction

-Importantly, our algorithm has the following properties: \begin{enumerate} \item Most importantly, its running time and performance guarantee do not depend on the hidden dimension of the dynamical system.
-Our analysis reveals that this dimensionality reduction is not a quantum accident, but a manifestation of the classical ``Shannon number" phenomenon found in time-frequency analysis, governed by the spectral concentration of Discrete Prolate Spheroidal Sequences (DPSS) \cite{slepian1978prolate}.
+The key qualitative features of this guarantee are as follows. \begin{enumerate} \item \textbf{Dimension-free learning.} The running time and prediction guarantee do not depend on the hidden dimension $d$ of the dynamical system.
+Instead, the relevant complexity is an effective dimension governed by the sector width $\beta$ and the memory window $W$.
+Our analysis shows that this reduction is a manifestation of the classical Shannon-number phenomenon from time--frequency concentration, via the spectral concentration of discrete prolate spheroidal sequences (DPSS) \cite{slepian1978prolate}.

-\item The number of learned parameters does not depend on the memory window parameter $W$.
-The running time of the algorithm can be made to depend logarithmically on $W$, as per \cite{agarwal2024futurefill}. \end{enumerate}

-We note that for a system with memory bound of $W$ observations, one could apply simple regression to dynamically learn and predict.
-Applying online linear regression (see e.g. \cite{CesaBianchi2006,Hazan2022}) would give a regret of